-On the Closing Date, all of the Selling Securityholders other than Dónal Daly and Deborah Mintern became employees of an affiliate of KKR & Co.
-L.P. pursuant to offers of employment made to such persons in connection with the Avoca Transaction.
+On the Closing Date, substantially all of the Selling Securityholders became employees of an affiliate of KKR & Co.
+L.P. pursuant to offers of employment made to such persons in connection with the Prisma Transaction.

-On the Closing Date, we also entered into a Registration Rights Agreement (the "Registration Rights Agreement") with certain Selling Securityholders, pursuant to which we agreed to register for resale by such Selling Securityholders the common units for which the securities issued or issuable to such Selling Securityholders in connection with the Avoca Transaction may be exchanged.
+On the Closing Date, we also entered into a Registration Rights Agreement (the "Registration Rights Agreement") with the Selling Securityholders, pursuant to which we agreed to register for resale by such Selling Securityholders the KKR common units that are issued to them in connection with the Prisma Transaction.
 The registration statement, of which this prospectus forms a part, has been filed pursuant to the requirements of the Registration Rights Agreement.
 We are required to maintain the effectiveness of the registration statement until the earliest to occur of (i) the date that all registrable securities have been sold pursuant to such registration statement, (ii) the date upon which the registrable securities are able to be sold pursuant to Rule 144 under the Securities Act without period or volume limitation or (iii) the date such registrable securities cease to be outstanding.